 - Publish Date Feb 22, 2011

-- Tags York Region, do it yourself, coffee table, other worldly, other world, long exposure, Illuminated Landscapes, Take a Picture, Kyle Clements, Brad Blucher, cold., nature, wilderness, Sutton, Keswick, Ontario, Georgina, Canada, Toronto, technical, frost, lomography, holga, forest, ice, night, landscape, dramatic, digital, blurry, Nikon, DIY, weird, bright, pretty, Pandora, sci-fi, fantasy, surreal, light, color, colour, LED, trees, snow, winter
+- Keywords York Region, do it yourself, coffee table, other worldly, other world, long exposure, Illuminated Landscapes, Take a Picture, Kyle Clements, Brad Blucher, cold., nature, wilderness, Sutton, Keswick, Ontario, Georgina, Canada, Toronto, technical, frost, lomography, holga, forest, ice, night, landscape, dramatic, digital, blurry, Nikon, DIY, weird, bright, pretty, Pandora, sci-fi, fantasy, surreal, light, color, colour, LED, trees, snow, winter

 Brad Blucher and Kyle Clements have been collaborating on various new-media projects for nearly a decade.
 Brad Blucher is an artist from Northern York Region who fell in love with the Toronto art scene during his education at the Ontario College of Art of Design.
 Brad's art practice focuses on light and our biological relationship to it.
 Kyle Clements is a Toronto-based OCAD graduate.
 His work is vibrant and colourful with a focus on capturing the overwhelming buzz and energy of life in the city.
 Kyle's acrylic paintings hover between representation and abstraction.